 Aircraft take off and land into the prevailing winds.
-FAA Air Traffic Control determines which runway will be used based on wind and other weather conditions as well as ground conditions, such as runway closures due to periodic maintenance.
+Federal Aviation Administration (FAA) Air Traffic Control determines which runway will be used based on wind and other weather conditions as well as ground conditions, such as runway closures due to periodic maintenance.
 At O’Hare, the primary runways face east to west.
 In east flow, aircraft depart the primary runways to the east; arriving aircraft approach from the west.
 Generally, east flow conditions occur during periods of inclement weather.
 Conversely, in west flow, aircraft depart the primary runways to the west and arrivals come from the east.

 Due to prevailing winds, the FAA Air Traffic Control Tower can sometimes use the same runways for an extended period of time.
 At times one may notice a shift in the way airplanes fly over an area, and this is usually because the “flow” has changed and different runways are in use.